Revisiting the Trade-off between Accuracy and Robustness via Weight Distribution of Filters: Introduction

-We summarize our contributions as follows: \begin{itemize} \item We empirically explore the difference existed between the standard-trained and robust-trained models versus the filters' weight distribution for the same network architecture, and theoretically explain this phenomenon in terms of the gradient regularization.
-We argue that this difference may be one reason for the poor trade-off between the accuracy and robustness because it is hard to contain two groups of different weights in a static network. \item We propose a sample-wise dynamic network named Adversarial Weight-Varied Network (AW-Net), which dynamically adjusts the weights based on the input samples.
+We summarize our contributions as follows: \begin{itemize} \item {We argue that static neural networks are difficult to fundamentally address the accuracy-robustness trade-off challenge.
+To support this viewpoint, we theoretically exploring the underlying reason for the observed difference of filters’ weight distribution between standard-trained and robust-trained models, and show that static neural networks have an intrinsic limitation because it is hard to contain two groups of different weights in a static network.} \item We further propose a novel sample-wise dynamic network named Adversarial Weight-Varied Network (AW-Net), which adaptively adjusts the weights based on the input samples.
 For that, a dynamic weight sub-network at the filter level is designed, and a MixBN structure is used to handle the feature distributions for clean and adversarial examples.
-Meanwhile, we apply a multi-head adversarial detector sub-network to generate the regulation signal to guide the dynamic weights.
-Moreover, a joint training strategy is used to train AW-Net. \item We extensively verify the effectiveness of AW-Net on two public datasets, and compare with state-of-the-art robust models against the white-box and black-box attack, respectively.
-The results show that our method achieve the best performance versus the trade-off between the accuracy and robustness. \end{itemize}
+Meanwhile, we apply a multi-head adversarial router sub-network to generate the regulation signal to guide the dynamic weights. \item We extensively verify the effectiveness of AW-Net on {three} public datasets and compare them with state-of-the-art robust models against white-box and black-box attacks, respectively.
+Results show that our method achieves the best performance for the trade-off between accuracy and adversarial robustness. \end{itemize}

 The rest of the paper is organized as follows: we introduce the related work in Section \ref{relatedwork}.
-Section \ref{differences} explores the differences for the filters' weight distribution.
+Section \ref{differences} explores the differences in the filters' weight distribution.
 We present the AW-Net in Section \ref{AGnet}.
 The experiments are conducted in Section \ref{experiments}, and the conclusion is given in Section \ref{conclusion}.